IEEE-PES-TF-Cloud4PowerGrid/cloud_adoption_tutorials/managing_ders_at_scale/README.md

 The solution meets the following requirements
 * Connect to heterogenous distributed energy resources (DERs) at scale
 * Collect device measurements such as power output and run time every 5 min (minimum req: 5 min, most RT energy markets settle every 5 min)
-* Keep data for 5 year for auditing and forensic purpose
+* Keep data for 5 years for auditing and forensic purpose
 * Analyze data via structured queries on-demand and periodically
 * Visualize data thru charts on dashboard
 * Identify the time slots when the aggregated capacity >= 100 kW (minimum size requirement for aggregation DERs in market participation)